-At December 31, 2020, we had \$0.9 billion in U.S. federal net operating loss carryforwards and \$1.6 billion in certain state net operating loss carryforwards.
-The shares of common stock issued as a result of the Jones Contribution triggered an ownership change under Section 382 of the Internal Revenue Code.
-As a result, our ability to use net operating losses ("NOLs") to reduce taxable income is generally limited to an annual amount based on the fair market value of our stock immediately prior to the ownership change multiplied by the long-term tax-exempt interest rate.
+At December 31, 2021, we had \$906.6 million in U.S. federal net operating loss carryforwards and \$1.5 billion in certain state net operating loss carryforwards.
+As a result of a change of control in August 2018, our ability to use U.S. federal net operating losses ("NOLs") to reduce taxable income is generally limited to an annual amount based on the fair market value of our stock immediately prior to the ownership change multiplied by the long-term tax-exempt interest rate.
 Our NOLs are estimated to be limited to \$3.3 million a year as a result of this limitation.
 In addition to this limitation, IRC Section 382 provides that a corporation with a net unrealized built-in gain immediately before an ownership change may increase its limitation by the amount of built-in gain recognized during a recognition period, which is generally the five-year period immediately following an ownership change.
-Based on the fair market value of our common stock immediately prior to the ownership change the ownership change, we believe that we have a net unrealized built-in gain which will increase the Section 382 limitation during the five-year recognition period from 2018 to 2023.
+Based on the fair market value of our common stock immediately prior to the ownership change, we believe that we have a net unrealized built-in gain which will increase the Section 382 limitation during the five-year recognition period from 2018 to 2023 by \$117.0 million.

 NOLs that exceed the Section 382 limitation in any year continue to be allowed as carryforwards until they expire and can be used to offset taxable income for years within the carryover period subject to the limitation in each year.
 NOLs incurred prior to 2018 generally have a 20-year life until they expire.
 NOLs generated in 2018 and after would be carried forward indefinitely.
 Our use of new NOLs arising after the date of an ownership change would not be affected by the 382 limitation.
 If we do not generate a sufficient level of taxable income prior to the expiration of the pre-2018 NOL carry-forward periods, then we will lose the ability to apply those NOLs as offsets to future taxable income.
-We estimate that \$844.6 million of the U.S. federal NOL carryforwards and \$1.4 billion of the estimated state NOL carryforwards will expire unused.
+We estimate that \$834.6 million of the U.S. federal NOL carryforwards will expire unused.

-Our federal income tax returns for the years subsequent to December 31, 2016 remain subject to examination.
-Our income tax returns in major state income tax jurisdictions remain subject to examination for various periods subsequent to December 31, 2017.
+Our federal income tax returns for the years subsequent to December 31, 2017 remain subject to examination.
+Our income tax returns in major state income tax jurisdictions remain subject to examination for various periods subsequent to December 31, 2018.
 We currently believe that our significant filing positions are highly certain and that all of our other significant income tax filing positions and deductions would be sustained upon audit or the final resolution would not have a material effect on our consolidated financial statements.
 Therefore, we have not established any significant reserves for uncertain tax positions.

-Critical Accounting Policies
+Critical Accounting Policies and Estimates